totiffany/totiffany.github.io/_posts/2018-08-09-An-Embarassing-Story-And-Trying-New-Things.md

 It's a 6am class, which we can all agree is an ungodly hour to be awake, let alone to be doing a workout.
 But I like that I can get it out of the way while Hazel is asleep and get home right around the time she wakes up.
 It means I don't miss out on any time with her and Brian.
 (It also means I have to take a nap later in the day when she does to make up for the lost sleep).

-So here's a story about the first time I went to this class.
+So here's what happened the first time I went to this class.
 I leave my apartment at 5:30 in the morning (ew) and walk to the studio.
 After being handed some shoes and showing me the lockers I'm on my own.
 I change my shoes, tuck away my stuff, and walk into class.

 I find a bike that seems... fine.
 I don't really know what I'm looking for, so I think this will do.
 I want to be able to see the instructor, so I go for a bike on the front row.
 I hop on and see the other girls spinning away to warm up, so I do the same.